 Comparing log measure and linear measure in terms of dynamics

 Use of the linear difference S2-S1t corresponds to assumption of a static linear growth rate dynamic, just as use of log(S2)-log(S1)t corresponds to assuming a static exponential growth rate dynamic.
-In the latter case, the log-measure has the nice property of representing an ergodic observable (sense Peters and Gell-man 2016).
+In the latter case, the log-measure has the nice property of representing an ergodic observable (sensu Peters and Gell-man 2016).
 While widely (and rightly) dismissed as unrealistic, the linear dynamic S2-S1t may in fact be a generally superior measure for ecological analysis where no time series of size/biomass data is available.

 The comparison made here is the goodness of fit implied by replacing the sigmoidal St with either a linear approximation or an exponential approximation, given sampling of size from two pairs of time points: 1) from the early (“exponential”) portion of sigmoid curve, and 2) from the middle (“linear”) portion of sigmoidal curve, and 3) from the saturating part of curve.